• Skip to primary navigation

 • Feedback

-• Gin - we like adding a little something extra to our mulled wine.
+• Gin - We like adding a little something extra to our slow cooker mulled gluhwein.
 Whilst brandy would be the usual addition, we are gin drinkers and we find that an orange gin adds a delicious festive flavour to this.

-• Orange - is it even a Christmas drink without some orange?
-Just a the juice and zest of one orange adds so much citrusy flavour.
+• Orange - Is it even a Christmas drink without some orange?
+Just the juice and zest of one orange adds so much citrusy flavour.

-• Maple syrup - we like to add a tough of sweetness to our mulled wine to take the edge off.
-You could add honey, but we love the flavour of maple syrup, and it keeps this vegan too.
+• Maple syrup - We like to add a touch of sweetness to take the edge off.
+You could add honey, but we love the flavour of maple syrup, and it keeps this vegan too (assuming you use vegan wine).

 Red wine is the star of this drink, however you have some other options.
 You could swap the red wine for white wine if that is all you have.